manumahendru/aie6/01_Prompt Engineering and Prototyping Best Practices/README.md

 > NOTE: You may reach for improving the model, changing the prompt, or any other method.

+### Changes made for improving the vibe check:

+1. ➡️ Model specific changes:
+    1. Updated prompt template to respond with numbered lists, if appropriate.
+    1. Updated model to gpt-40-mini
+    1. Increased the temperature from 0 to 0.1 to allow minor variations in the LLM's response, esp. the beginning of the response.
+    1. Increased frequency penalty from 0 to 1 to penalize model if words are too repetitive.
+    1. Increased presence penalty from 0 to 0.5 to penalize model if a word has already been used.
+1. ➡️ Added a *"Does that vibe??"* button after every model response message.
+The user can click it to have another model evaluate the previous model's response for basic accuracy and completeness.
+    - ❌ To check the failure path - where a model's response does NOT vibe - use the word *`story`* in the original message.
+This causes the model to send an irrelevant message in pirate speak which should fail the vibe check.

 ### A Note on Vibe Checking

 "Vibe checking" is an informal term for cursory unstructured and non-comprehensive evaluation of LLM-powered systems.
 The idea is to loosely evaluate our system to cover significant and crucial functions where failure would be immediately noticeable and severe.